 In other cases, you may need to provide your guest with a key through the front office.
 Call your condo’s management office to coordinate keys and logistics for guests.

 If that doesn’t work, you may try a service like KeyCafe.
 Upon booking, the guest receives a KeyCafe access code.
 Guests then go to a local coffee shop or other business that has a multi-key KeyCafe lockbox mounted inside the establishment.
-Enter the code, and the guest gets access to keys.
+Enter the code, and the guest gets access to the keys.

 This type of service works well for apartments or condos in urban areas or locations where lockboxes outside don’t make sense.